 - The ankle will be immobilised in a cast or boot for three months or more.
-It is likely that you will not be able to put much weight through your foot for a significant proportion of this time. - You will see the physiotherapist after your operation and they will give you crutches - You must keep your foot raised for the first two weeks and then when it's necessary afterwards - Use crutches for the first six weeks.
+It is likely that you will not be able to put much weight through your foot for a significant proportion of this time. - You see the physiotherapist after your operation and they give you crutches - · You must keep your foot raised for the first two weeks and when necessary afterwards - Use crutches for the first six weeks.